 Ask yourself: which brand promotions are reaching my target audience?
 Which aren't?

-What are the marketing materials that your customers find valuable and which influence them to put their trust in your brand?
+What are the marketing materials that our customers find valuable and which influence them to put their trust in our brand?

 It could be something attention-grabbing that makes your brand stand out, like your logo or brand colors.
-It could be a piece extending your brand's visibility, such as a brochure, a letterhead or a print advertisement.
+It could be a piece extending your brand's visibility, such as a brochure, a letterhead, or a print advertisement.
+According to research, even your packaging can increase or decrease brand loyalty.

 What are you looking for?
 Here's some guidance: